 Not that you’ll really need it, but the i7-3770K comes loaded with an integrated Intel HD 4000 graphics card.
 It’s no replacement for a discrete GPU, but it’s a nice touch from Intel.

-Our second LGA 1155 champion is the i7 3770, which is virtually the same chip as our top pick, but it can be snatched up for a song.
-We’re talking almost a third of the price of the K-series chip.
+Our second LGA 1155 champion is the i7 3770, which is virtually the same chip as our top pick, but it can be snatched up for a lot less.
+We’re talking almost $200 less than the K-series chip.
 That probably sends your spidey senses tingling, alerting you that something’s not quite right, and while it’s shrewd to be weary, honestly, it’s just a fantastic value-for-money chip.